dhanushuUzumaki/100-days-of-code/log.md

 **Today's Progress**: Worked with a friend to bring up a new ec2 instance and ssh into it using python.
 Had some trouble with security groups but we resolved it with help of stackoverflow.

 **Thoughts**: I am not sure of his usecase though.. creating a instance on runtime.. ? 🤔

+### Day 26: May-08-18 Tuesday
+**Today's Progress**: looked into and also tried multiple ways of using css in React for journal.

+**Thoughts**: I am still sure about the styled components.. should spend some more time on it.. but for me CSS modules approach feels right.. but not sure on that also.